JohnnyLovesComplexity/mediatheque/README.md

 ```

 Then, open it using [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 Once your project is open, you need to configure it properly according to your machine by clicking on the configuration (top-right corner) and click on `Configure Project`.
 Please make sure that all fields are valid accordingly to your system.

+Make sure to import the `sql/baseoeuvre_new.sql` file in your phpMyAdmin.

 ## Contributors ##